Sauvik-Ray/ChatApplication/README.md

 - **Frontend Persistence:** Managed theme and chat history using localStorage for a better UX.
 - **Full-Stack Integration:** Combined backend, frontend, and deployment into a single working application, enhancing understanding of the full lifecycle.

----

-This project showcases the ability to build and deploy a full-stack application with real-time features, making it a solid demonstration of practical web development skills.